Percy Christopherson: Rugby career

 Christopherson first came to note as a rugby player when he represented Oxford University.
 He played in three Varsity Matches, from 1886 to 1888 winning his sporting 'Blues'.
 All three matches ended in losses for Oxford, and in the final season, under Christopherson's captaincy, the university team entered the Varsity encounter with a poor record; having lost as many games as they had won.
 In late 1888, Christopherson was selected for county team Kent, to face the 1888 touring New Zealand Natives.
 Kent lost 4–1.

-After leaving university, Christopherson joined first-class English club Blackheath, and it was while representing the senior team that he was approached to join the newly formed invitational touring side Barbarian F.C., making him one of the club's founding members.
+After leaving university, Christopherson joined first-class English club Blackheath, and it was while representing the senior team that he was approached to join the newly formed invitational touring team Barbarian F.C., making him one of the club's founding members.
 The next season, Christopherson was selected by the Rugby Football Union to represent England in the opening game of the 1891 Home Nations Championship.
 Under the captaincy of Frederic Alderson, England's first match of the tournament was away to Wales.
 Christopherson had an excellent game, scoring two tries in the first half.
 The first was set up by half back William Leake which Christopherson scored after eluding Billy Bancroft.
 The second was a solo effort, scored after a fast, dodging run.
 Despite a promising start, Christopherson was not part of the team that travelled to Ireland a month later; being replaced by fellow Barbarian Piercy Morrison.
 Christopherson's final match for England was the tournament decider against Scotland.
 The match ended in victory for the Scots, and Christopherson never represented his country again.